Things You Didn’t Know About HVAC, for Engineers & Owners

 By Chris Plummer, Sales Manager, Gil-Bar Industries

-Often one of the biggest costs of maintaining a building is climate control.
+Often, one of the highest costs of maintaining a building is climate control.
 Building owners and management professionals know that keeping BTUs in the space is a primary challenge.
 Luckily, smart controls and connected devices have allowed us to use data and insights to develop the right maintenance strategies, helping us reduce energy consumption, extend asset life, and increase uptime, making it a potentially smart investment.

 Connecting your HVAC equipment, such as your chiller, enhances your data visibility and grants access to: